 Interpreting the presence of residues in the absence of an Australian Standard

-In the NRS results tables, the following terms are used to indicate residue standards that have not been established for a specific chemical–material combination:
+In the NRS results tables, these terms are used to indicate residue standards that have not been established for a specific chemical–material combination:

-Laboratories test samples against an agreed chemical screen that is designed to meet market requirements.
+Laboratories test samples against an agreed chemical screen which meets market requirement..
 If a laboratory finds a sample that contains a residue above the Australian Standard, a traceback investigation is undertaken to establish the cause.
 The responsible state or territory agency then provides advice to the producer to prevent recurrence.
 In more serious circumstances, regulatory action may also be taken.

 All traceback activities and findings are reported to the NRS.
 This feedback is important in highlighting potential problems, such as inappropriate chemical use and improving farm practices.
 Where appropriate, traceback information is also forwarded to industry and government authorities for consideration.
 Traceback information may also be forwarded to the APVMA for consideration during its chemical review processes.